gxiaolab/L-GIREMI/README.md

 ## Useful scripts

-There are also some useful scripts for download anslysis provided with the main l-giremi script.
+There are also some useful scripts provided with the main l-giremi code.

 ### `get_aei`

-`get_aei.py` is used for the calculation of Alu Editing Index (AEI) from long-read RNA-seq data [(Roth et al., 2019)][2].
-Calculation of AEI neads the read strand files (output of l-giremi.py), the genome fasta file, a txt file with Alu locations, and the SNP BCF reference.
+`get_aei` is used for the calculation of Alu Editing Index (AEI) from long-read RNA-seq data [(Roth et al., 2019)][1].
+Calculation of AEI neads the read strand files (output of `l-giremi`), the genome fasta file, a txt file with Alu locations, and the SNP BCF reference.

 ```{bash}